FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Heat stroke: Heatstroke can be fatal if it is not treated quickly.
 In order to prevent overheating, try to save your dog’s long walks or strenuous activities for the mild evenings and early mornings.

 Signs of Overheating

-It is also important to be on the lookout for excessive panting, pale gums and tongue, vomiting, and diarrhea, which are all signs of overheating.
+It is also important to be on the lookout for excessive panting, pale gums and tongue, vomiting, and diarrhea, which are all warning signs of overheating.
 Dogs can easily overheat and suffer from heat stroke in the summer months.
 The life-threatening condition can cause seizures, vomiting, and even death.
 If your canine shows any of these symptoms, take him to a vet immediately.